Persuasion: In culture

 It is through a basic cultural personal definition of persuasion that everyday people understand how others are attempting to influence them and then how they influence others.
 The dialogue surrounding persuasion is constantly evolving because of the necessity to use persuasion in everyday life.
 Persuasion tactics traded in society have influences from researchers, which may sometimes be misinterpreted.

-To keep evolutionary advantage, in the sense of wealth and survival, you must persuade and not be persuaded.
+To keep evolutionary advantage, in the sense of wealth and survival, one must persuade and not be persuaded.
 To understand cultural persuasion, researchers gather knowledge from domains such as "buying, selling, advertising, and shopping, as well as parenting and courting."

 Methods of persuasion vary by culture, both in prevalence and effectiveness.
 For example, advertisements tend to appeal to different values according to whether they are used in collectivistic or individualistic cultures.

 Persuasion Knowledge Model (PKM)

 The Persuasion Knowledge Model (PKM) was created by Friestad and Wright in 1994.
 This framework allows the researchers to analyze the process of gaining and using everyday persuasion knowledge.
 The researchers suggest the necessity of including "the relationship and interplay between everyday folk knowledge and scientific knowledge on persuasion, advertising, selling, and marketing in general."

 To educate the general population about research findings and new knowledge about persuasion, a teacher must draw on their pre-existing beliefs from folk persuasion to make the research relevant and informative to lay people, which creates "mingling of their scientific insights and commonsense beliefs."

 As a result of this constant mingling, the issue of persuasion expertise becomes messy.
 Expertise status can be interpreted from a variety of sources like job titles, celebrity, or published scholarship.

 It is through this multimodal process that we create concepts like, "Stay away from car salesmen, they will try to trick you."
-The kind of persuasion techniques blatantly employed by car salesmen creates an innate distrust of them in popular culture.
+The kind of persuasion techniques employed by car salesmen creates an innate distrust of them in popular culture.
 According to Psychology Today, they employ tactics ranging from making personal life ties with the customer to altering reality by handing the customer the new car keys before the purchase.

 Campbell proposed and empirically demonstrated that some persuasive advertising approaches lead consumers to infer manipulative intent on the marketer's part.
 Once consumers infer manipulative intent, they are less persuaded by the marketer, as indicated by attenuated advertising attitudes, brand attitudes and purchase intentions.
 Campbell and Kirmani developed an explicit model of the conditions under which consumers use persuasion knowledge in evaluating influence agents such as salespersons.